Easton Corbin (album)

-Easton Corbin is the debut studio album by the American country music artist of the same name.
+Easton Corbin is the debut studio album by American country music artist Easton Corbin.
 It was released on March 2, 2010 via Universal Music Group Nashville's Mercury Nashville division.
 The album's first two singles, "A Little More Country Than That" and "Roll With It", became Corbin's first two number one hits on the US Billboard Hot Country Songs chart.
 The album's third single, "I Can't Love You Back", peaked at number 14.

 Singles

 The first single from the album, "A Little More Country Than That," was released to Country radio in July 2009.
 It subsequently debuted on the Billboard Hot Country Songs chart for the chart week of August 22, 2009.
 In March 2010, it became his first Number One song.
 Followup "Roll with It" has also reached number one on the same chart.
 The album's third single "I Can't Love You Back" released to radio on November 8, 2010.

 In a news blog on CMT, Corbin talked about the first release from his debut album saying: "This song identifies who I am.
 It shows character and that's important where I'm from.
 You learn to say 'yes, ma'am' and 'no, sir' and to open the door for the ladies."